-In recent years, the City has new housing units, as well as commercial and retail developments, and new cultural events.
-These changes directly impact the volume of calls for service and response times, so the San Francisco Police Department is aligning its staff to meet the changing needs.
+The City's growth in recent years has directly impacted the volume of calls for service and response times.
+The San Francisco Police Department continuously seeks to align its staffing needs to meet the City's growth and changing needs.
 These changes present a challenge to the Police Department's district stations and support facilities, as they were built -several near 100 years ago- for a smaller police force and the facilities lack adequate space for the current staffing levels.
-Similar to the Neighborhood Fire Station program, ESER-funded Police projects are carefully selected based on the operational and tactical importance of police stations and support facilities, ensuring the effective deployment of well-trained first responders in the event of a major earthquake or other disaster.
+Similar to the Neighborhood Fire Station program, ESER-funded Police projects are carefully selected based on the operational and tactical priorities of police stations and support facilities, to ensure the effective deployment of first responders at all times, and especially in the event of a major earthquake or other disaster.